NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Conclusion and Discussion

-In this paper, we present a novel method called NeuS-PIR for effectively learning relightable neural surfaces using pre-integrated rendering.
-We propose to simultaneously train a neural implicit surface, a spatially varying material field, and a differentiable environment cubemap using pre-integrated rendering.
-Our experiments demonstrate that our proposed method is superior to existing approaches in terms of reconstruction quality and relighting fidelity, which has potential to be applied in many applications in computer vision and graphics.
+This paper presents a novel method called NeuS-PIR for effectively recovering relightable neural surfaces using pre-integrated rendering from images or monocular video.
+We propose simultaneously training a neural implicit surface, a spatially varying material field, and a differentiable environment cubemap using pre-integrated rendering.
+Additional indirect illumination fields can be distilled effectively from the learned representation.
+Our experiments demonstrate that our proposed method is superior to existing approaches in terms of reconstruction quality and relighting fidelity, which has the potential to be applied in many applications in computer vision and graphics.